Economy Watch: Americans Hit the Stores in February

 The economy might be better, but as far as the FOMC is concerned, not better enough to warrant an increase in interest rates.
 The target range for federal funds is standing pat at 0 percent to 0.25 percent, where it’s been since the darkest days of the Panic of 2008.

 The Fed also reported on Tuesday, two days ahead of schedule, the stress tests it gave to 19 large banks recently.
 The good news: 15 of them passed, meaning that have enough capital on hand to weather a scary revisit of the weird days of late 2008.
 The bad news: four of them failed.
-The four were Citigroup, MetLife, SunTrust and Ally Financial, who, to judge by their reactions in the form of statements, and not happy about the results, and want to take the test again.
+The four were Citigroup, MetLife, SunTrust and Ally Financial, who, to judge by their reactions in the form of statements, are not happy about the results, and want to take the test again.
 By contrast, a number of banks that passed showed their good cheer by announcing higher dividends.

 Wall Street reacted in a perfectly Pavlovian way on Tuesday, rising sharply with the good news about retail sales and the hopeful message from the Fed.
 The Dow Jones Industrial Average gained a sizable 217.97 points, or 1.68 percent (and sailing past 13,000), while the S&P 500 was up 1.81 percent and the Nasdaq advanced 1.88 percent.